Albert-Gao/react-fullstack-boilerplate/README.md

 # Fullstack-react-boilerplate

 > All latest tech stack in one go.
-And all comes with sample code for you to start with.
+And all come with sample code for you to start with.
 The sample is written for a simple ajax app rather than a TODO list.
 I will continue learning best practices from other good boilerplate, currently learned a lot from `create-react-app`.

 ## Folder structure
 - client: Your front-end code